robmasocco/AOS-TAG/ideas.md

 - Set message size.
 - Set the now "old" level condition to 0x1.
 - **STORE FENCE** (One can never be too sure.)
-- Wake up the level wait queue (use *wake_up_all(...)*).
+- Wake up the current epoch's level wait queue (use *wake_up_all(...)*).
     Note that the APIs used prevent the "Lost wake-up problem".
     Also note that this call grabs the queue spinlock, wakes all readers that "got the message" in a single pass and then releases the queue spinlock.
-Could it try to also wake up some "new readers", i.e. threads that are waiting for the new epoch's condition but in the meantime went to sleep in here?
-Yes.
-It's a risk we take.
+We're sure that all the threads that are in here must be awoken and are those that actually got the message, while those that came too late have been diverted onto the other queue.
 - Busy-wait on the old epoch presence counter to become zero.
 - Set message size to 0 and buffer pointer to NULL (all registered receivers read it at this point).
 Save it to *kfree* it in a bit.
 - **STORE FENCE**